kushalishah/MechaCar_Statistical_Analysis/README.md

  * Alternative Hypothesis (Ha): MechaCar is not priced correctly based on performance of key factors.

 #### Statistical Tests
  I would run a multiple linear regression to determine the factors that have the highest correlation/predictability with the list selling price, or determine which combination has the greatest impact on price.
+The data required will need formulas applied to certain metrics and coefficients to produce a graph.
+I would use the ```lm(formula)``` option.